Gareth-Michael Skarka

-Gareth-Michael Skarka is an e-book author and game designer who founded Adamant Entertainment and has worked primarily on e-published role-playing games.
+Gareth-Michael Skarka is an author and game designer who founded Adamant Entertainment and has worked primarily on e-published role-playing games.

 Career

-Gareth-Michael Skarka's cinematic Hong Kong Action Theatre!
-(1996) was first published by the small-press RPG company Event Horizon Productions.
-Skarka co-authored the swashbuckling Skull & Bones (2003) campaign background for Green Ronin Publishing's Mythic Vistas series.
-Based in Lawrence, Kansas, Skarka started his company Adamant Entertainment in 2003, publishing material almost entirely for the electronic market, and with a focus on role-playing games.
-Skarka later supported Skull & Bones by his own Adamant Entertainment.
-When regular Cubicle 7 editor Dominic McDowall-Thomas was busy with a consultancy contract, Skarka stepped in to edit Starblazer Adventures (2008).
+Gareth-Michael Skarka designed the cinematic role-playing game Hong Kong Action Theatre!
+(1996), which was first published by the small-press RPG company Event Horizon Productions.
+Skarka co-authored the swashbuckling Skull & Bones (2003) campaign background supplement for the Mythic Vistas series from Green Ronin Publishing.
+Based in Lawrence, Kansas, Skarka started his company Adamant Entertainment in 2003, publishing material largely for the electronic market, and with a focus on role-playing games.
+Skarka later supported Skull & Bones through Adamant Entertainment.
+When regular Cubicle 7 editor Dominic McDowall-Thomas was unavailable due to a consultancy contract, Skarka filled in to edit Starblazer Adventures (2008).

 Adamant Entertainment has designed licensed role-playing downloads for Doctor Who and Star Trek along with original worlds.